-States and municipalities may require special permits and lice based on the size and weight of your trailer.
-Some states requi additional equipment for the tow vehicle, such as side and rear mirrors.
-Inquire at your local motor vehicle administration offic find out what requirements affect you.
+States and municipalities may require special permits and licenses based on the size and weight of your trailer.
+Some states require additional equipment for the tow vehicle, such as side and rear view mirrors.
+Inquire at your local motor vehicle administration office to find out what requirements affect you.

 If you plan to travel in another state, don't forget to check requirements there also.
-In addition to licenses and permits, there may weight, height and width limits for using certain roads, bridges tunnels.
-Also, be aware of restrictions regarding the transport gases or fuels in tunnels.
+In addition to licenses and permits, there may be weight, height and width limits for using certain roads, bridges and tunnels.
+Also, be aware of restrictions regarding the transport of gases or fuels in tunnels.

-And don't forget to contact your insurance company to make s you have proper coverage for all types of towing situations.
-So jurisdictions may also require liability insurance.
-If you have a l for the trailer purchase, your lender may also require insurance
+And don't forget to contact your insurance company to make sure you have proper coverage for all types of towing situations.
+Some jurisdictions may also require liability insurance.
+If you have a loan for the trailer purchase, your lender may also require insurance.